googleapis/google-cloud-go/CONTRIBUTING.md

     message to cause the detector not to be run and to make it clear why that is acceptable.

+1. Finally, add reviewers to your CL when it's ready for review.
+Reviewers will not be added automatically.
+If you're not sure who to add for your code review, add deklerk@, tbp@, cbro@, and codyoss@.

 ## Integration Tests

 In addition to the unit tests, you may run the integration test suite.
 These